thbrown/softball-scorer/gcp/README.md

+# Note: most of this does not apply anymore.
+TODO: remove almost everything.

 # GCP Compute

 This directory contains instructions and a start up script for running optimizations on gcp compute instances.
 These